Meghana Raj: 2011–13: Beautiful and commercial success

-After a series of flops for most of 2011 where she was seen repeatedly cast merely as a glamour actress, Meghana reverted to winning ways with the Malayalam film Beautiful which was released in the first week of December.
-The film was a success both commercially and critically and critics widely regarded it as one of the best Malayalam movies of 2011.
+Meghana starred in the Malayalam film Beautiful which was released in December.
+The film was a success both commercially and critically, with critics regarding it as one of the best Malayalam movies of 2011.
 Meghana's portrayal of Anjali, a home nurse in the film won her very good reviews.
-Since getting noticed with Beautiful, Meghana got a lot of Malayalam films offers and for a brief period of time was the most sought out actress in Malayalam.
+Since getting noticed with Beautiful, Meghana got a lot of Malayalam films offers and was briefly the most sought out actress in Malayalam.
 It was during this time when Meghana started to undergo a total physique revamp by going through a strict diet and exercise regime.
-She made this decision partly because she was getting constantly ignored in Kannada films (her mother tongue) and the reason told was she was fat.

 Her 2012 Malayalam film Namukku Parkkan did a decent business at the box office.
-Subsequent films Mullamottum Munthiricharum, Banking Hours 10 to 4, Maad Dad, Madirasi and Red Wine failed to perform.
+Subsequent films Mullamottum Munthiricharum, Banking Hours 10 to 4, Maad Dad, Madirasi and Red Wine failed to perform at the box office.
 However, her next film Memories opposite Prithviraj Sukumaran opened to overwhelmingly positive reviews and was a box office success.